instana/ingress-nginx-tracing/README.md

 # Instana Tracing for Kubernetes NGINX Ingress

 This repository is obsolete.
-There will be a different SW design.
+There is a different SW design.

+See https://github.com/instana/instana-autotrace-webhook for the new approach.